endormi/awesome-dj/README.md

 ## Packages 📦

-If you happen to need more than the Django offers, searching for `"django"` on `PyPI` finds lots of available for use.
+If you happen to need more than Django offers, searching for `"django"` on `PyPI` finds lots of available for use.

 A list of awesome Django packages (not in a specific order):